 When Kirk Cousins threw a touchdown pass to tight end Jeremy Sprinkle, the Redskins were up by 15 points with 5:58 to play.
-Some Saints fans departed the Mercedes Benz Superdome, figuring that their team’s seven-game losing streak was about to end.
+Some Saints fans departed the Mercedes Benz Superdome, figuring that their team’s seven-game winning streak was about to end.

 But Drew Brees and the Saints weren’t going anywhere.
 The Redskins defense was loose, to say the least, as the Hall of Fame quarterback completed seven of seven passes for 82 yards and a touchdown.
 The drive took just 3:05 and it seemed that the Saints barely broke a sweat.

 “We gave up too quick a score on the initial one,” said Jay Gruden.

 But the Redskins were still in control of the game.
 After two Samaje Perine runs, the Saints were out of timeouts and Washington had third and one with 2:38 to go.
 The lined up and then called a timeout.

 “We actually lined up with a tight end on the wrong side so we had to get that fixed up,” said Gruden.